nagulan23/PLANTRUM/README.md

-# PLANTRUM - A Mobile Application to assist gardeners
+# PLANTRUM - Mobile Application

 A Mobile Applications which assists Gardeners with a user-friendly Dialogflow chatbot connected to an integrated database and also provides active weather alerts.